ovska/FlameCsv/docs/docs/architecture.md

 ## Foreword

-This document is a general info-dump on the inner workings and design philosophy of FlameCsv.
-Not one word of it is required (or perhaps even useful) to use the library, but should provide some insight for those interested in the internals.
+This document explains the inner workings and design philosophy of FlameCsv.
+While not required for using the library, it provides insights into the internals for those interested.

 ## Reading

-FlameCSV's reading is built on two goals:
+FlameCSV's reading implementation is built on two goals:

- - ⚖️ Feature parity and code sharing between sync and async
+- ⚖️ Feature parity and code sharing between synchronous and asynchronous operations
- - 🚀 Zero-copy and zero-allocation
+- 🚀 Zero-copy and zero-allocation processing

-Data is read directly from the source, whether it is a @"System.String" or an array/@"System.ReadOnlyMemory`1".
+Data is read directly from the source, whether it's a @"System.String" or an array/@"System.ReadOnlyMemory`1".
-Similarly, when reading from a pipe, the same sequence is read from as where the data was originally read from.
+When reading from a pipe, the same sequence is used as where the data was originally read from.
 Streams and pipes can fragment the data across multiple buffers when reading, so the "first class async"-philosophy made @"System.Buffers.ReadOnlySequence`1" a natural choice for the base data block for reading.
 As much as possible is read from @"System.Buffers.ReadOnlySequence`1.First" (or in the case of an array or a string, all of it)